CBBC idents: Stylised CBBC (2007–2016)

-Accompanying these idents at the end of the CBBC strand or Channel, were two cartoon characters.
+Accompanying these idents at the end of the CBBC Channel were two cartoon characters.
 These, in the form of a dancing fox and a hairy monster, would point out additional CBBC services.
-This would normally consist of pointing out the CBBC website and, if currently broadcasting, the CBBC channel.
+This would normally consist of pointing out the CBBC website and, if currently broadcasting, the CBBC Channel.
 Promotions consisted of the video with the CBBC logo, programme title, and times appearing at the end on the green zig-zag lines that accompanied the channel.
 This was altered in 2010, so the video would shrink into a box contained within the white and green lines where the CBBC logo now originated at the end of the idents.
 The programme title would now be overlaid the white background, rather than be incorporated into the design.
-The DOG for the CBBC channel was also changed to the new logo, however it retained its green colour scheme, and would often animate, with the letters popping out and in at regular intervals.
+The DOG for the CBBC Channel was also changed to the new logo, however it retained its green colour scheme, and would often animate, with the letters popping out and in at regular intervals.